 # windows subsystem for linux enable PowerShellEnable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-Download & Install a Linux Distribution
+Downloading & Installing a Linux Distro

 You can find all the WSL Linux Distributions in the Microsoft Store which are available to download from there.
 This may be restricted by Group Policy if you’re on a Domain (a work/corporate computer).